saitejesh-cyber/trust-before-intelligence-book/manuscript/16_glossary.md

 - **NPI:** National Provider Identifier — A unique 10-digit identification number for healthcare providers in the United States, required by HIPAA.

 - **OPA:** Open Policy Agent — An open-source policy engine that enables unified, context-aware policy enforcement across the stack, commonly used for ABAC implementation.

+- **PHI:** Protected Health Information — Any individually identifiable health information held or transmitted by a covered entity, protected under HIPAA regulations.

 - **RAG:** Retrieval-Augmented Generation — An AI architecture that combines information retrieval with text generation, grounding LLM responses in retrieved enterprise data to reduce hallucinations.